 - Physically fit, specifically able and willing to walk up to two miles over rough terrain, carry 40-pound bags, hike up hills, climb towers, go into confined spaces, examine vessels, vehicles, aircraft, and military facilities in a field environment, and work in extreme hot or cold weather with conditions such as high winds, rain, snow, and high altitude (over 10,000 feet).

-- Foreign area officer (FAO) or equivalent, with experience working in a US Office of Security Cooperation (OSC) or equivalent, coordinating security assistance and security cooperation programs for partner nations.
+- Army, Air Force, Marine, or Navy foreign area officer (FAO) or equivalent, with experience working in a US Office of Security Cooperation (OSC) or equivalent, coordinating security assistance and security cooperation programs for partner nations.

 - Master's degree and/or diploma from a US military or partner nation Command and Staff College or equivalent.

 - Five years’ experience and knowledge of public policy and operations.

 - Five years’ experience planning, designing, and implementing assessment, monitoring, and evaluation programs in the security sector.

 COVID Policy: Prospective and/or new employees will be required to adhere with SAIC's vaccination policy.
 All SAIC employees must be fully vaccinated and they must submit proof of vaccination on their first day of employment.
 Prospective or new employees may seek an exemption to the vaccination requirement at Contact Us